jyopari/jyopari.github.io/GaussianProcess.md

 <img src="/GP/linper.png" alt="drawing" width="300"/>

 ## Posterior
 Uptil now we haven't used a GP.
 So lets do that.
 To keep things simple, lets try to model an increasing sin wave.
 So our kernel is going to be K<sub>lin+per</sub> = K<sub>lin</sub> + K<sub>per</sub>.
 The posterior is just a conditioal guassian distribution, and the conditional of a gaussian is another gaussian.
 So we just need to find the new parameters.
-This is how they are calculated.
+This is how they are calculated ([Wikipedia](https://en.wikipedia.org/wiki/Multivariate_normal_distribution)).

 <img src="/GP/conditionalEq.png" alt="drawing" width="500"/>